On Two-Handed Planar Assembly Partitioning with Connectivity Constraints: Introduction

-In this paper we tackle a practical constraint for assembly sequences, namely \textit{connectedness}, which requires that each subassembly constructed during the sequence is connected (such assembly sequences have also been called \textit{contact-coherent}~\cite{DBLP:conf/icra/Wolter91}).
-A subassembly is connected if the graph representing contact between parts (i.e., each part is a node and an edge between two nodes exists if the corresponding parts are in contact) is connected.
-Unconnected subassemblies are in general more difficult to manipulate and mate with other subassemblies.
-They can also require additional fixturing, so real assembly plans rarely include them.
-Requiring subassemblies to be connected is therefore a common provision in assembly planning~\cite{halperin2000general, DBLP:journals/ijrr/WilsonKLL95}.
-Assembly planners that generate sequences under the connectedness constraint typically use a generate-and-test approach: They enumerate partitions that result in connected subassemblies and then test the geometric feasibility of separating the subassemblies~\cite{gen-and-test, thomas2003efficient}.
-As the number of ways to partition an assembly into two connected subassemblies may be exponential, the generate-and-test approach does not have a polynomial run time guarantee, motivating the search for efficient algorithms.
+We tackle a prevalent constraint, namely \textit{connectivity}, which requires that each subassembly constructed during the sequence remains connected (such assembly sequences have also been called \textit{contact-coherent}~\cite{DBLP:conf/icra/Wolter91}).
+A subassembly is \textit{connected} if the graph representing contact between parts is connected; see below for a formal definition of the graph and refer to Figure~\ref{fig:intro}.
+Subassemblies that are not connected are more difficult to manipulate and mate with other subassemblies; e.g., additional fixturing might be needed.
+Therefore, requiring subassemblies to be connected is a common constraint in assembly planning~\cite{DBLP:journals/ijrr/WilsonKLL95, halperin2000general, DBLP:journals/tase/GunjiDBB18, deepak2019assembly, munker2022cad}.
+An approach that has been typically used to solve assembly planning with the connectivity constraint is "enumerate-and-test": partitions that result in connected subassemblies are enumerated and then tested for the geometric feasibility of separating the subassemblies~\cite{gen-and-test, thomas2003efficient, munker2022cad}.
+As the number of ways to partition an assembly into two connected subassemblies may be exponential, this approach does not have a polynomial running time guarantee.

-We study the connectedness constraint for the \textit{assembly partitioning} problem in the plane: Given a set of non-overlapping polygons and a direction, decide if a proper subset of the polygons exists such that it can be translated away from its complement in the given direction, and additionally, both the subset and its complement form connected sets.
-See Figure~\ref{fig:intro}.
-The partitioning problem arises in the popular \textit{assembly-by-disassembly} approach to assembly planning.
-In this approach, a \textit{dis}assembly sequence is obtained and then reversed by partitioning the final assembly into subassemblies, which are partitioned recursively in turn.

-There are polynomial-time algorithms for partitioning a planar assembly into two subassemblies using a single translation~\cite{halperin2000general, wilson1994geometric}.
-Additionally requiring each of the two subassemblies to be connected was posed as an open problem in~\cite{DBLP:journals/ijrr/WilsonKLL95}, which we settle by showing that the problem is NP-complete.
-The more general case of two-handed assembly partitioning using \textit{multiple translations} with the connectedness requirement has been shown to be NP-complete by Kavraki and Kolountzakis~\cite{kavraki1995partitioning}.
+Although assembly planning can be performed offline for a given assembly, efficient algorithms are needed to facilitate computer-assisted design for assembly (DfA).
+A common motivation here is the need to provide designers with immediate feedback.
+This facilitates work in an interactive optimization cycle where small changes in geometry are made and evaluated.
+For complex products, it may be hard to take the assemblability requirement into account in the early stages of the design.
+Therefore, assembly planning is fundamental for optimizing not only the manufacturability of the product but also the design process itself~\cite{jimenez2013survey}.